-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Effective- ness Low Moderate High Respons- ibility Changes Since Last Haz Mit Plan (2014) Improvement s to Capability Feb 2019 SD Regular Drills with Students Each school is required to conduct 10 drills per year.
+Description Related to hazard mitigation planning and coordination Each school is required to conduct 10 drills per year.
 Continues to add changes from the drill exercises to make it safer for students.
 Make improvements from what works from other schools.
-Communit y School High School District Had about fire drill, evacuation, to go field house, and more.
-About 10 drills a years. watching to what other schools and towns are April 2019 WB Drills with Students and Seniors White Birch undertakes its emergency response plan with drills.
+Location of Capability Entire Town or Selected Areas Henniker Communit y School Level of Effective- ness Low Moderate High Respons- ibility School District Changes Since Last Haz Mit Plan (2014) Had about fire drill, evacuation, to go field house, and more.
+About 10 drills a years.
+Listen and watching to what other schools and towns are doing, constant learning process to determine WB Drills with Students and Seniors White Birch undertakes its emergency response plan with drills.
 Typically hold a minimum of 9 drills per year for both school age children and seniors.
-White Birch Center High White Birch Center Held drills such as Shelter in Place, Lock Down, Evacuation and Reunification Identify a new evacuation location for WBC (now it's a playground), perhaps to a cordoned off section of parking lot April 2019 TA Attendance at Seminars by Town Officials Seminars by NH HSEM, NHMA, others attended by Selectmen, Town Admin, Finance, Assessing, Planning Board and more.
+White Birch Center High White Birch Center Held drills such as Shelter in Place, Lock Down, Evacuation and Reunification what works the best.
+Identify a new evacuation location for WBC (now it's a playground), perhaps to a cordoned off section of parking lot TA Attendance at Seminars by Town Officials Seminars by NH HSEM, NHMA, others attended by Selectmen, Town Admin, Finance, Assessing, Planning Board and more.
 Regularly attend as workshops are available.
 Entire Town High Town Admin Economic Development seminars, Town staff attend Planning & Land Use conference Challenge is finding the affordable training.
 The in-kind time is fine to use, but trainings are expensive.
-Host trainings in Henniker to encourage fee waivers and involvement 2016 NEC Tabletop Exercises Campus Security holds Incident Command over three different populations (students, faculty and staff).
-Exercises have been assisted by HSEM THIS ROW INTENTIONALLY LEFT BLANK NEC Campus Moderate Campus Security Held tabletop exercises for students, faculty and staff.
-Undertake ICS drill to ensure all understand their respective roles during emergencies
+Host trainings in Henniker to encourage fee waivers and involvement NEC Tabletop Exercises Incident Command over three different populations (students, faculty and staff).
+Exercises have been assisted by HSEM THIS ROW INTENTIONALLY LEFT NEC Campus Moderate Campus Security Held tabletop exercises for students, faculty and staff.
+Undertake ICS drill to ensure all understand their respective roles during emergencies BLANK